abbreviatedman/techniconsole/README.md

 Did you know that we have _opinions_ about which you should use?
 We do!
 The following variable names are in order of objectively worst to objectively best, so allow us to tell you our _objective_ reasoning, and then... you do you, my friend.
 You do you.

 1. `bob` - "Hahahahahaha, they named it something _silly_.
 Now... uh... what does it do again?
 How do I use this?"
-What you gain in a one-time laugh you lose in usability ten-fold.
+What you gain in a one-time laugh you lose ten-fold in usability.
 * `console` - There's an argument for this--to the point where we're constantly considering whether we should wrap the native console object so your `console.log` calls get converted to use this library--but ultimately, this library _isn't_ a drop-in replacement for `console`.
 Treating it as such can easily lead to a lack of clarity of where one starts and the other ends.
 * `tc` - A nice short variable name, but it makes it hard for anyone seeing your code to easily grok what it does.
 If you've ever come back to your own code after a while, you know it's easy to forget such things yourself!
 Plus... you really don't need short variable names if you're using tab-completion.
 Are you using tab-completion?
 You really should be using tab-completion!
 * `techniconsole` - An excellent name indeed!
 Whoever thought of it must be very, _very_ handsome.
-* `tonsole` - We might mildly prefer this one.
+* `tonsole` - We might slightly prefer this one.
 It's catchy--the greatest tragedy of our time is that [an excellent library](https://www.npmjs.com/package/tonsole) already grabbed the package name--and it quickly reads as a `console` alternative.

-Forge your own destiny!
+Again though, it's _your_ variable!

+<a name="roadmaps-for-future-versions"></a>
-### Roadmaps For Future Versions
+# Roadmaps For Future Versions

-*1.0*

-* [ ] Has all three basic planned methods (with a name change for `label` to `withLabel` to match new naming convention).
-* [ ] Allow an arbitrary number of arguments for `asBanner` and `atTop`.

 *1.1*

+* [ ] Convert style and layout to work within a browser console.

+*2.0*

 * [ ] Create composable versions, so that one could have a banner or labelled value on top, or a labelled value inside a banner.
-* [ ] Convert style and layout to work within a browser console.
 * [ ] Pretty-print all objects.

+<a name="contributing"></a>
-### Contributing
+# Contributing

-No formal system yet, but we're open to suggestions on this project, as well as assistance setting up a formal system for accepting contributions.
+We don't currently have a formal system yet for accepting contributions, but we're open to suggestions on this project as well as assistance setting up a formal system.